pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

     kubectl apply -f ${tidb-cluster-file} -n ${tidb-cluster-namespace}
     ```

-3. If sync of TiDB cluster has been paused, execute following command to confirm the sync status of TiDB cluster. `${controller-pod-name}` represemnts the name of Controller Pod, `${tidb-operator-namespace}` represents the namespace of TiDB Operator.
+3. Execute the following command to confirm the sync status of a TiDB cluster. `${controller-pod-name}` is the name of Controller Pod, and `${tidb-operator-namespace}` is the namespace of TiDB Operator.

     {{< copyable "shell-regular" >}}